1. What Wild Roots Society Is

 This work emerged slowly, like a trail rediscovered rather than created.

-Years of storytelling, movement practice, meditation, and visual art began weaving themselves together—not as a project, but as a quiet remembering.
+Years of storytelling, movement, meditation, and visual art began weaving together—not as a project, but as a quiet remembering.

 Sedona became the landscape for that remembering.